AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51230-gift-card-account-is-deleted.md

 1. Invoice the order.
 1. Go to **[!UICONTROL Marketing]** > **[!UICONTROL Gift Card accounts]**.
 An account is created for the gift card.
 1. Now go to **[!UICONTROL Order]**, and create a **[!UICONTROL Credit Memo]**.
-1. Change the quantity for the *Gift Card* to 0 and update it, this will create a partial refund for the *simple product*.
+1. Change the quantity for the *Gift Card* to 0 and update it.
+This will create a partial refund for the *simple product*.
 1. Click on **[!UICONTROL Refund]**.
 1. Now refresh the **[!UICONTROL Marketing]** > **[!UICONTROL Gift Card accounts]**, the newly created account is deleted.